-- Offer your incentive on any signup form on your site – sidebar forms, lead capture top bars, optin popups, blog post footers, and even author bios so all site visitors, no matter where they navigate on your site, see it
+- You can offer your incentive on any of the email signups on your site – sidebar forms, lead capture top bars, optin popups, blog post footers, and even author bios so all site visitors see it

 Better yet, take advantage of OptinMonster’s Exit-Intent® technology and target visitors as they are about to leave your site.